dkhamsing/apns-guide/README.md

 This guide uses the openssl command rather than Keychain Access because it's easier to script and works cross-platform.

-  * Open up a terminal and enter the following line to setup your app name, this is a variable that will be used by the other commands in this section to help generate sensible filenames.
-You may use "Development", "AdHoc" or "Production" depending on what the certificate will be used for.
+  * Open up a terminal and enter the following line to setup your app name.
+This is a variable that will be used by the other commands in this section to help generate consistent filenames so please adapt it to fit your needs:

     ```
-    APP="YourApp-AdHoc-Push-Sandbox"
+    APP="YourApp-Development-Push-Sandbox"
     ```

   * Create the private key and associated certificate signing request (CSR):